tiy-lv-java-2016-11/palindrome/README.md

 You must implement this using a recursion and strip out non letters.
-Hint: The replaceAll method should strip out the non-whitespace `mystring.replaceAll("[^A-Za-z0-9 ]", "");`
+Hint: The replaceAll method should strip out the non-whitespace `mystring.replaceAll("[^A-Za-z0-9 ]", "");` There has been a project provided along with tests that must pass

 ## Hard Mode